-FirstVoices is a suite of technology tools and services that allow Indigenous communities to securely document, revitalize and share their language data.
+FirstVoices is a suite of technology, tools and services that provide the opportunity for Indigenous communities to securely document, revitalize and share their language data.
 It includes a unique online resource, FirstVoices.com, more than 100 keyboards giving users the ability to write in their language anywhere, offline dictionary apps, and an active help desk for support capacity building.
 In communities with few fluent speakers, language documentation is critical to keeping languages alive.
 Since 2003 the Foundation has provided grants and training that support communities to upload dictionaries, alphabets, songs, stories, words and phrases, as well as audio and video content to their FirstVoices language sites.

 These resources are then accessible to language learners, teachers and community members no matter where they are.
 This is especially important considering that over three-quarters of First Nations, Métis and Inuit people in B.C. live off-reserve and are not as likely to have access to language and cultural programming as those on reserve.